 Sacramento Regional Emergency Food & Shelter Program

-The EFSP National Board governs the Sacramento Region Emergency Food and Shelter Program which includes Sacramento, Yolo, Placer, El Dorado and Alpine Counties.
+The EFSP National Board governs the Sacramento Region Emergency Food and Shelter Program which includes Sacramento, Yolo, Placer, El Dorado, Nevada and Alpine Counties.
 The Sacramento Region Emergency Food and Shelter Board, a program of The Regional Center for Volunteerism, is the Designated Local Board comprised of member agencies, as well as a range of service providers, coalitions, advocacy groups, technical assistance providers, planning and community development agencies, and minority and grassroots providers.